apiai.me Docs

 Log in to the Dashboard and open the API Toolbox.
 You'll see every tool available to your account — each with its parameters, defaults, options, and a ready-made curl command.

 Expand any tool to see its full parameter form.
 Adjust values, upload an image, and hit Run to test it live — right in the browser.
-The result appears instantly so you can iterate before writing any code.
+The curl command updates in real time as you change parameters, so when you're happy with the result you have a ready-to-run command that exactly matches what you tested.

 -H "X-API-Key: ak_xxxx" \